jkriege2/JKQtPlotter/examples/simpletest_datastore/README.md

     imggraph->setHeight(1.5);
     imggraph->setTitle(QObject::tr("imgColumn"));
 ```
-The result will look like this:
+The result will look like this (`JKQTPXYParametrizedScatterGraph` on the left and `JKQTPColumnMathImage` on the right):

 ![simpletest_datastore_image](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/screenshots/simpletest_datastore_image.png)